ADR-0004: Dual-token boundary, with local validation at the connector

 # Consequences

-- Data-path latency is independent of ASR/ORS health.
+- Data-path latency is independent of ASR / ORS health.

-# Alternatives considered
+# What else we considered